Structural fluctuations in active glasses: Setting and observables

 where $U_0={U}(\vb*{r}=\vb*{r}_0)$ is constant.
 Then, the equation of motion, Eq.~(\ref{eqom1}), is simplifed into

 Because we assumed the mechanical stability of the configuration $\vb*{r}_0$, the dynamical matrix $\mathcal{M}$ is positive semi-definite and has two translational zero modes.
-By ignoring these zero modes, we can avoid divergences in the displacement $\vb*{u}$ over a long time and it only fluctuates around $\vb*{u}=\vb*{0}$.
+By removing these zero modes, we can focus on the fluctuation dynamics around $\vb*{u}=\vb*{0}$.
 In this study, we solve Eq.~(\ref{eqom2}) to investigate the fluctuation dynamics in the steady state.
 We consider three different active forces, each corresponding to a different active glass model.